 Mercedes EQA 0-62mph, top speed and acceleration

-As mentioned, there’s plenty of zip from a standstill and even at faster speeds you’ll feel a tangible surge of power when you put your foot down.
+We found there was plenty of zip from a standstill and even at faster speeds you’ll feel a tangible surge of power when you put your foot down.
 The fact this Mercedes tops out at just 99mph is neither here nor there; you’ll find the EQC is more than capable of keeping up with traffic on the motorway.

 In This Review

 - 3Running costs & insuranceAside from its lofty insurance-group rating, the Mercedes EQA should be a very cheap car to run

-- 5Interior, dashboard & comfortEven the entry-level Mercedes EQA Sport comes well equipped, with a solid, high-quality interior and lots of kit
+- 5Interior, dashboard & comfortEven the entry-level Mercedes EQA 250+ comes well equipped, with a solid, high-quality interior and lots of kit

 - 6Boot space, seating & practicalityCabin space is strong, but the Mercedes EQA's boot is on the small side – both compared to the petrol GLA and fully electric rivals